bbmokhtari/django-translations/docs/reference/querysets.rst

       This is an overriden version of
       the :class:`~django.db.models.query.QuerySet`\ 's
       :meth:`~django.db.models.query._fetch_all` method.
-      It translates the instances of the :class:`TranslatableQuerySet` and some of their relations
+      It translates the :class:`TranslatableQuerySet`
+      and some of its relations
       (specified using the :meth:`translate_related` method)
       in a language
       (specified using the :meth:`translate` method).